 A spokesperson for the University of Pennsylvania’s research-based initiative Penn Wharton Budget Model (PWBM) told Newsweek: “We did not find a positive impact on the economy from her plan in any future year.
 The Trump plan does increase GDP for a few years but lowers by the end of the 10-year budget window.”

 Harris’ claims about Wharton came from a PWBM report that compared Trump’s tax and spending proposals with hers.
-The report found that Harris’ economy policy would increase primary deficits, meaning the government would need to borrow more money, but less so than Trump’s proposals.
+The report found that Harris’ economic policy would increase primary deficits, meaning the government would need to borrow more money, but less so than Trump’s proposals.

 Yet the PWBM analysis stated that Harris’s plan would cause a larger drop in GDP over time compared to Trump: